 It's indispensable to keep your grid on a separated, Locked layer.

 Now, we'll start to create the building.

 Having the reference and the grid, you could start working it directly in Illustrator.
 However, I like to take it step by step.
 Rushing into vectors usually hinders the quality of the sketch.
 There's nothing better than drawing, in my opinion.
-However, if you feel more comfortable sketching on vectors, you can move on to Step 5.
+However, if you feel more comfortable sketching on vectors, you can move onto the next step.

 What I do here is an intermediate step: While looking at the image reference, I draw a very quick sketch, usually in a post it note.